-Optus relies on the expert advice of national and international health authorities such as the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), and the World Health Organisation ("WHO") for overall assessments of health and safety impacts.
-The consensus is that there is no substantiated scientific evidence of health effects from the EME generated by radio frequency technology, including mobile phones and their base stations, that complies with national and international safety guidelines.
+Optus relies on the expert advice of national and international health authorities such as ARPANSA and WHO for overall assessments of health and safety impacts.
+The WHO advises that all expert reviews on the health effects of exposure to radiofrequency fields have concluded that no adverse health effects have been established from exposure to radiofrequency fields at levels below the international safety guidelines similar to those that have been adopted in Australia.
 Optus has strict procedures in place to ensure its mobile phones and base stations comply with these guidelines.
+Compliance with all applicable EME standards is part of Optus's responsible approach to EME and mobile phone technology.